Common pregnancy symptoms

 It’s important to look after yourself during this time and make sure you try and get as much rest as possible.
 The healthier you are, the easier your pregnancy will be for both you and the baby.

-I guess you are no longer wondering why pregnant women walk around holding onto their back.
 There are two reasons for this pain, the first is that your ligaments are loosening to help prepare your body for the birth of your baby, and the second is because the weight distribution in your body alters your posture.
 This in turn puts pressure on your back.
 You will find that your back will always ache more at the end of the day.
 Although this pain is often unavoidable, the best way to minimise it is to try and rest as often as possible, make sure you sit in comfortable chairs with good back support, avoid standing for long periods of time and avoid lifting heavy objects.

 Shooting sciatic nerve pain